 - No-or-minimal fees.

 Browsers are the doorway to the internet.
 The two major browsers out there are Google Chrome and Firefox.
 They capture most of the market.
 Google’s dominance is in no way ignored.

-The users are also vulnerable through add-ons that these modern browsers have to offer.
-The solution is to use a decentralized browser that provides better ecosystem using blockchain technology.
+The users are also vulnerable through the add-ons that these modern browsers have to offer.
+The solution is to use a decentralized browser that provides a better ecosystem using blockchain technology.

-Few of the Web 3.0 browser examples include Brave and Breaker browser.
+A few of the Web 3.0 browser examples include Brave and Breaker browsers.
 All these examples fit right into the Web 3.0 definitions.

 Breaker Browser: It is a next-generation web browser that is peer-to-peer based.
 It is a place where anyone can join, share and supercharge their apps.
-It is a creative tool that can be explored by anyone.
+Also, it is a creative tool that can be explored by anyone.
 It is a Web 3.0 browser.

 Benefits of Decentralized Browser

 - The users can sell their data to an organization and get paid.

 - Fast and secure.

 Web 3.0 is here to stay.
 We are at the initial stages where the Web 3.0 applications and their functions are still in development.
 Also, there need to a need for mass adoption for Web 3.0.
 It may take ten years to change the web landscape completely.
 Even so, it’s well worth the wait and necessary for now.